 Perhaps the species most in need of nest boxes from a conservation perspective is the Purple Martin.
 This graceful bird has mysteriously declined by nearly forty percent in recent decades.
 Setting up a few houses in your backyard is a great way to help out this bird in need.
 Just keep in mind - as with all species in general - that you might have to wait a few years before birds discover and use your nest boxes.
 Once they do, you will likely find that the same pair or their offspring return year after year.

-Avoid pesticides: Toxic chemicals found in lawn treatments, fungicides, insecticides, and rat poison may poison the birds in your lawn, as well as the entire local ecosystem.
+Banning DDT was a huge step but still toxic chemicals found in lawn treatments, fungicides, insecticides, and rat poison may poison the birds in your lawn, as well as the entire local ecosystem.
 Across North America, grassland species have suffered particularly severe decline, likely as a result of the application of insecticides to agricultural fields.
 The same process could be at work in backyards.
 It is best to avoid these chemicals entirely, but if pesticides are necessary, try to be as efficient as possible with their use.
 National Geographic reports that a group of pesticides called neonicotinoids are particularly harmful to birds.
 Diazinon, Bacillus thuringiensis, and sevin are also known to be toxic to birds.
 Safer alternatives include applying insecticidal soap directly to the pests, or in the case of rodents, using traps.
 And remember, the unfortunate truth is that chemicals harmful to birds are likely harmful to humans as well!

 Keep Cats Indoors